Frequently Asked Questions

 Can I join the club and sail on the same day?

-As soon as you have your membership card you may sail (see section above for When may I sail?).
+As soon as you have paid your membership fees you may sail (see section above for When may I sail?).
 Until then you may sail if signed in as a guest by a member.

 May I hire a boat or board?